-Program of African and African Diaspora Studies
+Center for African and African Diaspora Studies

-The African and African Diaspora Program (PAADS) is dedicated to promoting research, scholarly exchanges, programs, and collaborative projects which foster an understanding of the complex relations of Black peoples around the world.
-The Program also supports the interdisciplinary major in African and African Diaspora Studies and the minor in African and African-American Studies housed in the Department of History and Philosophy.
+The Center for African and African Diaspora Studies (CAADS) is dedicated to promoting research, scholarly exchanges, programs, and collaborative projects which foster an understanding of the complex relations of Black peoples around the world.
+The Center also coordinates the interdisciplinary major in African and African Diaspora Studies and the minor in African and African-American Studies in collaboration with the College of Humanities and Social Sciences.